Browsing Category

 Genoa

-Here’s where our well-planned day took a turn.
-Santa Margherita Ligure’s station was small and didn’t have the large electronic signs with train numbers, expected arrival times and destinations you’ll typically find in Italian train stations.
-Five minutes before ours was due, a train pulled in and I insisted we get on.
-My husband reluctantly climbed aboard and as soon as the doors closed, I sensed I’d made a mistake.
 This train was much more luxurious than the locals we’d been taking up and down the coast.
-Sure enough, when I asked another passenger if the next stop was Camogli, he shrugged and said, “No lo so, Camogli.” –he didn’t know Camogli.
+Sure enough, when I asked another passenger if the next stop was Camogli, he shrugged and said, “No lo so, Camogli.”
+He didn’t know Camogli.
 Not a good sign.
-A conductor came along and when I showed him our tickets he laughed and announced we were on an express train to Genoa which, by the way, had nine different stations.
+When I showed the conductor our tickets, he laughed and announced we were on an express train to Genoa which, by the way, had nine different stations.
 He advised we keep our tickets, get off at Piazza Principe, and take the next local train back to Camogli.

 We arrived in Genoa in less than 30 minutes.
 The leisurely ride back to Camogli took more than an hour and stopped no fewer than eleven times, but the views over the sea were spectacular.
 Lesson learned.
 Trains in Italy may be delayed, but they do not arrive early.
+Ever.

 Though I still struggle with the appeal of the tourist- packed Cinque Terre and our misadventures landed us in Genoa, I loved our time in Liguria.
 It is a beautiful area with enormous charm, delicious food and wine, and absolutely worth a visit.
 I’ll definitely return to Camogli, may explore Genoa, but will give the Cinque Terre a miss next time!